ellakoa/postcard-poem/content/posts/watching-the-show.md

   The lone photographer watching the show

-  Most chase their pursuits for an hour or so
+  Most, chase their pursuits for an hour or so
   As the bay disappears they pack up and go.
 alignPoemLeft: false
 address: |-